-Thank you to those who submitted work to our 2022 contest judged by Jerri Bell.
-The winners are listed here.
-Please see below for information on our 2024 contest.
+Thank you to those who submitted work to our 2024 contest, judged by Dewaine Farria.
+Please see below for information on our 2026 contest.

-This creative writing contest for U.S. military veterans and active duty personnel is hosted by The Iowa Review and made possible by a gift from the family of Jeff Sharlet (1942–69), a Vietnam veteran and antiwar writer and activist.
+This creative writing contest was founded thanks to a gift from the family of Jeff Sharlet (1942–69), a Vietnam veteran and antiwar writer and activist.
+It has continued to be supported thanks to funding from the National Endowment for the Arts 2016 Art Works Grant and donations from Amy B. Kretkowski Veterans Law Office and donors to One Day for Iowa 2024.
 The contest is open to veterans and active duty personnel writing in any genre and about any subject matter.

 Prizes: First place: $1,000 plus publication in an issue of The Iowa Review.
 Second place: $750.
 Three runners-up: $500 each.

-• Submit a manuscript in any genre (poetry, fiction, creative nonfiction) of up to 20 pages.
+- Submit a manuscript in any genre (poetry, fiction, creative nonfiction) of up to 25 pages for prose and 8 pages for poetry.
 Prose submissions must be double-spaced.
 Work must be previously unpublished.
 Simultaneous submissions are fine, assuming you inform us of acceptance elsewhere.

-• To submit online, please visit https://iowareview.submittable.com/submit between May 1 and 31, 2024, and follow the instructions.
+- To submit online, please visit https://iowareview.submittable.com/submit between May 1 and 31, 2026, and follow the instructions.
+If using Submittable is not possible, email iowa-review@uiowa.edu for instructions.

 There is no entry fee.